saidvandeklundert/saidvandeklundert.github.io/_posts/2020-5-4-juniper-lag.md

 The first line enables the system to configure a total of 20 LAGs.
 Without this configuration, the Juniper device will not bring up any LAG.
 After this, we assign 4 interfaces to LAG AE0 and configure the AE0 interface itself.
 Here we configure the <b>aggregated-ether-options</b> to use LACP and we instruct the system to bring the LAG down in case there are less than 2 links.
 Finally, we finish up configuring IP addresses on the AE interface.

 Next up is the BFD sessions that protect the LAG.
 Those are configured as part of the <b>aggregated-ether-options</b> under the interface configuration of the LAG.
+We only need to specify the BFD session characteristics once in the AE configuration.
+This will make the Juniper device attempt to establish BFD sessions on every active child link that is participating in the LAG.

 <b>vMX-1</b>: